-It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark 'NUTRILITE' by submitting substantial documents.
-The disputed domain name contains Complainant's 'NUTRILITE' Trademark in its entirety with the addition of 'India' to the end of the complainant's mark.
-The mark is being used by the Complainant worldwide and also in India, United States and the United Kingdom in relation to its business.
+It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark 'BRAHMOS' by submitting substantial documents.
+The disputed domain name contains Complainant's 'BRAHMOS' Trademark in its entirety.
+The mark is being used by the Complainant in relation to its business.
 The mark has been highly publicized and advertised by the Complainant in both the electronic and print media; both in India and globally.